plutotom/Allarium-Gravity-Forms-Validation/README.md

 ## Getting Started

-1. `Install plugin on WordPress`
+1. Install plugin on WordPress.
-2. `Edit code in either a snipit plugin or in the functions.php`
+2. Edit code in either a snipit plugin or in the functions.php.
-3. Configure the snippet
+3. Configure the snippet.

 * Enter your form ID for the `form_id` parameter.
 * Enter each group of field IDs that should be unique for the field_ids parameter.
 Each array (group of unique fields) should be an array in an array.